Azure/GPT-RAG/README.md

 Important: when selecting the target location check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models) the regions that currently support the Azure OpenAI models you want to use.

-# Deploy GPT-RAG Components Steps
+# Deploy GPT-RAG Components (Step #2)

+We must deploy the three components in each of the App Service & Functions created using the following procedure:

 **1) Data Ingestion & Search Configuration Deployment**